Low Hall Garth

 Directions

-Approaching from Ambleside by the A593 road to Coniston, cross Skelwith Bridge and continue for a mile to a junction marked Wrynose, Elterwater & Langdales.
+As shown in dark blue above, approaching from Ambleside by the A593 road to Coniston, cross Skelwith Bridge and continue for a mile to a junction marked Wrynose, Elterwater & Langdales.
 Do not turn right.
-Continue south towards Coniston for 0.4 mile past a wood and take a narrow tarmaced lane on the right-hand side which almost immediately forks.
+Continue south towards Coniston for 0.4 mile past a wood and take a turning down a narrow tarmaced lane on the right-hand side which almost immediately forks.
 Take the right-hand fork, where a National Trust sign points to High Park and Hallgarth.
 Follow this lane for 1.6 miles over two cattle grids, negotiating a very tight zig-zag past farm buildings down to the ford.
 Continue to the left of the ford for 750 yards along the narrow unmetalled lane, passing through a gate, to arrive at Low Hall Garth.
 Please close the gate.
+GPX download.

 Warning: Do not try to use the ford from Little Langdale with vehicles.

-Caution: The unsurfaced section of the lane beyond the ford is narrow, uneven and sometimes in poor condition but it is passable with care and is in daily use by the tenants in the farmhouse below our cottage.
-Very low-slung vehicles are not recommended.
+Caution: The unsurfaced section of the lane beyond the ford is narrow, uneven and sometimes in poor condition but it is passable with care in a normal car and is in daily use by the tenants in the farmhouse below our cottage.
+Use by very low-slung vehicles is not recommended.
 Please note that the former parking spaces near the ford are currently unusable as the NT have blocked them with boulders because of problems with raves in Cathedral Quarry.

 Please also note that formal responsibility for its upkeep lies with Westmorland & Furness Council (and not the YRC or the National Trust).
 Any problems with the lane e.g. potholes, should be reported to the Council via its website accompanied by photographs and the reference U5003 Little Langdale.